huntdatacenter/docs/docs/about/ting-week.md

 ### Why Tings?

-The inspiration to appoint time at regular intervals in a layered structure is drawn from the Old Norse [ting](https://en.wikipedia.org/wiki/Thing_(assembly)#Etymology) structures such as [Frostating](https://en.wikipedia.org/wiki/Frostating) here in Trøndelag.
+The inspiration to appoint time to meet at regular intervals in a layered structure is drawn from the Old Norse [ting](https://en.wikipedia.org/wiki/Thing_(assembly)#Etymology) structures such as [Frostating](https://en.wikipedia.org/wiki/Frostating) here in Trøndelag.
+The intention is to ensure regular discussions on how we together best can elevate data for a better world, including feedback on how to best adapt and evolve the scientific toolbox of HUNT Cloud to better support your scientific journey.

 ### Is this an assembly?

 No. Our tings are not the same as a general assembly (generalforsamling) with binding decisions.
 As of today, our tings are to be seen as a gathering of people that both champion and dream up ideas on how to best utilize data for a better world.
 HUNT Cloud is owned by NTNU which has the full financial and compliance responsibilities for our services.

+### Who is invited?

+Ting memberships are derived from registered roles in active contractual agreements with HUNT Cloud:

+- **`Lab ting`**: Lab users with a signed user agreement and active VPN connection.
+- **`Coordinator ting`**: Individuals listed as "coordinators" in data controller, data space or lab agreements.
+- **`Enterprise ting`**: Users and coordinators registered or associated with private enterprises.
+- **`Lagtun`**: Signatory officials and scientific contacts on data controller agreements and data space leaders defined in data space agreements.

 ### How do I get invited?

-We will forward Ting invitations, agendas and digital meeting links on email a few weeks before the Ting week, as well as announcements on these pages and on Slack.
+Ting invitations, agenda and digital meeting links are forwarded on email a few weeks before the Ting week.
+Dates will also be announced on these pages and on Slack.

-All lab users are invited to the Lab ting and coordinator ting.
-Data controllers and data space leaders are invited to Lagtun, and controllers and users from private enterprise are invited to the Enterprise ting.

 ### Where do we meet?

 We will meet digitally at Zoom utilizing the NTNU subscription.
-Links will be forwarded on email and on Slack.
+Links will be forwarded on email and on Slack for the lab ting.

 ### Where are the minutes?

 Our tings have public agendas and internal minutes.
-Minutes gets distributed directly to the invited parties.
+We write up a summary after the week that gets distributed directly to the invited parties.
+The summary contains statements from all tings.

 ### What does the word Lagtun mean?